Jonathan India Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.

-- The Phillies have a 5.64 team ERA that ranks 27th among all league pitching staffs.
+- The Phillies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- The Phillies rank 18th in baseball in home runs surrendered (11 total, 1.4 per game).
+- The Phillies rank 17th in baseball in home runs given up (15 total, 1.3 per game).

-- The Phillies will look to Walker (0-1) in his second start this season.
+- The Phillies are sending Falter (0-1) to make his third start of the season.

-- His last appearance came on Monday against the New York Yankees, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- His most recent appearance came on Saturday against the Cincinnati Reds, when the lefty tossed five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.